MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-sumindexfields-property.md

 ---
 title: "SumIndexFields Property"
-description: "Specify which fields should be the \"aggregation fields\" in a **SumIndexField Technology (SIFT)** index, if applicable." ms.author: solsen ms.custom: na ms.date: 07/13/2021
+description: "Specify which fields should be the aggregation fields in a **SumIndexField Technology (SIFT)** index, if applicable." ms.author: solsen ms.custom: na ms.date: 07/13/2021